exzod/BSc-Thesis-/README.md

 # BSc-Thesis-Finance Major
-"On the trails of Dragon Kings - Predicting the highly improbable" Yield Spread Curve as Recession Indicator in the framework of Machine Learning
+"On the trails of Dragon Kings - Predicting the highly improbable" Yield Curve as Recession Indicator in the framework of Machine Learning

 Abstract